stenzek/duckstation/README.md

 5. Run the binary, located in the build directory under `bin/duckstation-sdl`, or `bin/DuckStation.app` for Qt.

 ### Android
-**NOTE:** The Android frontend is still incomplete, not all functionality is available yet.
-User directory is hardcoded to `/sdcard/duckstation` for now.

 Requirements:
  - Android Studio with the NDK and CMake installed